lucee/lucee-docs/docs/04.guides/05.working-with-source/01.build-from-source/page.md

 ### 4. Deploy

-Deployment is automated via Travis CI on merge/commit
+Deployment (and testing PRs) is automated via [GitHub Actions](https://github.com/lucee/Lucee/actions) for all push and pull requests

 See **deployLco** below